toastyboost/rollup-starter/README.md

-# 🐣 Rollup starter (React, Typescript)
+# 🐣 Rollup starter with Typescript

-Development and publishing modern React NPM packages or UI-kit modules with Rollup and Typescript.
-Clean and powerfull.
-Good to fork in your project, learning and development.
+Build your module into a clean, typed and cross-platform package.

-It's just work.
+It's just works.

 ## Usage